uob-coms30040/uob-coms30040.github.io/index.md

   * __Problem Class (1 hr).__ You should attend a problem class each week to discuss the answers to the problems of the previous week and look ahead to problems of the next week.
 There will be no class in Week 1, since you have not yet had time to complete a problem sheet.
      - Friday 11am in Queens

-  * __Office Hours (0-1 hr).__ Steven will be running office hours every Thursday from 11am-12noon in his office, MVB 2.46.
+  * __Office Hours (0-1 hr).__ Starting in week 2, Steven will be running office hours every Thursday from 11am-12noon in his office, MVB 2.46.

 <!-- The TAs will be running office hours every Friday from 4pm-5pm in their office, 81 Woodland Rd, room 1.05: opposite MVB, the staircase next to the bus stop, go up the stairs, all the way into the garden, then Sam will let you in the back door. -->